dconnet/AgilityBook/AgilityBook/Readme.txt

 --------------------

 Boost: http://www.boost.org.
+- Boost is no longer required when using VC9+SP1 (or VC9FeaturePack).
+Note, the included project files now assume the Service Pack is installed with VS2008.
-ARB has been built and tested using Boost version 1.37.0.
+ARB has been built and tested using Boost version 1.38.0.
 There is no need to actually build the Boost libraries.
 (Currently, only the smart_ptr and weak_ptr templates are used.)
-[also tested against 1.33.1, 1.34.0, 1.34.1, 1.35.1, 1.36.0
+[also tested against 1.33.1, 1.34.0, 1.34.1, 1.35.1, 1.36.0, 1.37.0
 however, VC9 requires some tweaks to use versions older than 1.35.1] When the library is unpacked, it should be located according to the map above.
 The default directory when unpacked is boost_1_34_0 (of course, this will vary based on boost version).
 This should be renamed to 'boost' to avoid problems in the project files.
-- Boost is no longer required when using VC9+SP1 (or VC9FeaturePack).
-Note, the included project files now assume the Service Pack is installed with VS2008.

 --------------------